 The skin around your eyes is extremely delicate, and is much thinner than the skin on the rest of your face.

 As you can imagine, thin skin is prone to damage.
 This is why people often experience fine lines appearing around their eyes before they start to show anywhere else on the face.

-Once those lines or dark circles appear, erasing them is difficult.
+Once those lines or dark circles appear, erasing their visibility is difficult.
 However, start using an eye cream early and you’ll be able to delay their arrival, keeping your eye area looking smooth and tight until your later years.

 MYTH: Wearing Makeup with SPF Means That You Don’t Need to Wear Sunscreen

 Back to sunscreen again, which isn’t surprising when you consider that the sun is responsible for up to 80% of visible facial aging.